cubed-dev/cubed/docs/user-guide/executors.md

 )
 ```

-Alternatively an executor may be specified when {py:func}`compute() <cubed.compute>` is called.
+A default spec may also be configured using a YAML file.
 The [examples](https://github.com/tomwhite/cubed/tree/main/examples/README.md) show this in more detail for all of the cloud services described above.